Axonius - Add Custom Data to Assets

 Note:

 Custom field names support special characters (i.e., not alphabetic or numeric characters).
 However, the system does not support giving a custom field a name identical to that of an already existing custom field apart from special characters.
-For example: If CustomField*1 is a defined custom field, you should not name a new custom field CustomField$1 or CustomField#1.
+For example: If CustomField*1 is a defined custom field, you cannot name a new custom field CustomField$1 or CustomField#1.

 1. From the Field type dropdown, select one of the following: